Simon Harel: Academic and professional biography

-From 1986 to 1988, Simon Harel completed, under the supervision of Régine Robin, a post-doctoral degree at the Department of Sociology, UQAM.
-He then became an independent researcher, funded by FCAR from 1988 to 1989, when he was made an adjunct professor at UQAM.
-In 1993, he was promoted to assistant professor and, in 1997, to a tenured position.
-In 2001, Simon Harel co-founded, with Pierre Ouellet, the Montréal site of the Centre interuniversitaire d'études sur les lettres, les arts et les traditions (ELAT).
-He was its director from 2001 to 2007, and its interim director from September 2008 to August 2009.
+From 1986 to 1988, Harel completed postdoctoral research under Régine Robin in the Department of Sociology at UQAM.
+He became an adjunct professor in 1989 and a full professor in 1997.
+In 2001, he co-founded, with Pierre Ouellet, the Montréal site of the Centre interuniversitaire d'études sur les lettres, les arts et les traditions (CELAT), serving as director from 2001 to 2007 and interim director from 2008 to 2009.

-During his career, Simon Harel has been the head of many research networks and scientific projects funded by various organizations.
-He was also the principal investigator of the project Modalités du lien de confiance/Conditions of the Bonds of Confidence (2006–2008).
-Dr. Harel is Director of the research project Zones de tension : expressions de la conflictualité dans la littérature québécoise et canadienne 1981–2006/Zones of Tension: Expressions of Conflict in Canadian and Québécois Literatures 1981–2006 (2007–2011).
+Harel has led multiple research projects funded by national organizations, including Modalités du lien de confiance / Conditions of the Bonds of Confidence (2006–2008) and Zones de tension: expressions de la conflictualité dans la littérature québécoise et canadienne (2007–2011).
+He has also published extensively on literary theory, psychoanalysis, and identity studies.